 How do we ensure the food is safe, and also nutritionally balanced?
 The nutritional balance is easy – we don’t cook, overheat or extrude any of the ingredients, so we keep all the nutrients inside.
 This means, unlike many others, we then don’t have to add synthetics to make up for what has been lost during processing.
-We also exceed the nutrient requirements of the base FEDIAF guidelines require.
+We also exceed the nutrient requirements of the base FEDIAF guidelines.

 Our vets and biologist make sure that every ingredient is chosen carefully, for its nutritional input and species appropriateness.
 Sometimes, we add things like coconut fibres, as a great low carbohydrate fibre source, as the safest replacement for what would be found in a preys gut.
 However hard we try; we can never match nature in its raw form!
 In practice, most dogs have no opportunity to wild hunt for their food, so we are happy that we provide the next best alternative.

-For the safety, we buy the best quality raw ingredients.
+For safety, we buy the best quality raw ingredients.
 This means that we know that the raw products going in are as high quality and safe as possible.
-Because our manufacturing processes are so gentle, we then make sure we do as little as possible to alter them, so that you dog gets them in as natural a state as possible.
+Because our manufacturing processes are so gentle, we then make sure we do as little as possible to alter them, so that your dog gets them in as natural a state as possible.

-As we said above, we test our ingredients before manufacturing, and our final products after.
+As we said above, we test our ingredients before manufacturing and our final products after.
 We also undertake tests such as water activity monitoring, during the gentle drying process.